Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 young musician was emerging in New Orleans.
 Jazz music was

-the musicians.
-The new style was full of blue notes and
+notes and the musicians.
+The new style was full of blue notes

 musical self expression.